nodejs/node/doc/api/quic.md

 ### QuicSocket

-A `QuicSocket` encapsulates a binding to a local UDP port.
+A `QuicSocket` encapsulates a binding to one or more local UDP ports.
 It is used to send data to, and receive data from, remote endpoints.
 Once created, a `QuicSocket` is associated with a local network address and IP port and can act as both a QUIC client and server simultaneously.
 User code at the JavaScript level interacts with the `QuicSocket` object to:

 * Query or modified the properties of the local UDP binding;
 * Create client `QuicSession` instances;